MRLintern/MRLintern/README.md

 ### Who am I?

-I consider myself to be a polyglot programmer with various interests.
+I consider myself to be a polyglot with various interests.
 If I'm unfamiliar with a language and its technlogies (frameworks, libraries etc), I will teach myself these to get a project done, something I've had to do in and outside of industry.
 These various interests are:

 - __Systems Programming__.
 I love understanding how things work at their most basic level.
 Essentially creating software for software.